SumZer0-git/EDAPGui/readme.md

 * Wait for refule complete or 35 sec elapsed
 * Accel back to 100, delay some seconds while we get away from Sun
 * Perform DSS on the System
-* if ELW Scanner enabled, go into FSS, do image matching in specific region looking for filled circle or frequence signal present if so, log weather an Earth, Water or Ammonia world based on where the Signal is at in the image
+* if ELW Scanner enabled, go into FSS, do image matching in specific region looking for filled circle or frequency signal present. if so, log wether an Earth, Water or Ammonia world based on where the frequency signal is at in the image
 * Now do Nav align looking at the Compass on the console, perform roll and pitch based on Nav point in the compass
 * Then perform Target align (as the target should be pretty close in front of us)
-* if reached destination system then determine if we have a target to a Station, if so, enable SC Assist else have not reach destination so perform frame shift...
+* if reached destination system then determine, however if we still have a target to a Station, then auto-enable SC Assist else have not reach destination, so issue FSD and loop

 ## SC Assist Flow
 * Loop
   * Do Target align, keeping is us a tight deadband on the target
-  * Do image match checking to see if SC Disengage pops up, if so, disengage
+  * Do image match checking to see if SC Disengage pops up, if so, break loop
-* Accel for ~10sec... then put speed to 0
+* Accel for ~10sec... then put speed to 0 (this put us < 7.5km)
 * Do Left Menu...
-Left twice to get to Contact and the Right to request docking
+Right twice to get to Contact and the Right to request docking
-  * Do this up to 3 times
+  * Do this up to 3 times, if needed
   * if docking rejected, put that info in the log
 * if docking accepted, we are at speed 0 so let Docking Computer take over
 * wait for up to 120 sec for dock complete... then done